Zhengde Emperor

-Youth and accession
+Early life and accession

-Zhu Houzhao, the future Zhengde Emperor, was born on 14 November 1491 as the eldest son of the Hongzhi Emperor and Empress Zhang.
+Zhu Houzhao, the future Zhengde Emperor, was born on 14 November 1491 as the eldest son of the Hongzhi Emperor, the tenth emperor of China's Ming dynasty, and Empress Zhang.
 In 1492, his father named him heir to the throne.
 The Hongzhi Emperor saw himself in his son and took Zhu Houzhao with him when he traveled, supporting his interests in riding and archery, and pampering him.
 Zhu Houzhao was an excellent student, fulfilling his duties with care and courtesy.

 The Hongzhi Emperor died on 8 June 1505.
-On his deathbed, he called upon his closest aides, grand secretaries Liu Jian, Li Dongyang, and Xie Qian, to faithfully serve his son.
+On his deathbed, he called upon his closest aides, the grand secretaries Liu Jian, Li Dongyang, and Xie Qian, to faithfully serve his son.
 He assessed Zhu Houzhao as an intelligent young man, but also fond of comfort and pleasure.
 Therefore, he asked the grand secretaries to guide his son.
 On 19 June 1505, Zhu Houzhao ascended the throne as the tenth Ming emperor.
 His era name, Zhengde, comes from a quote from the Book of Documents and means "the rectification (zheng) of the people's virtue (de)".